-Accounting 11Marketing 12 E-CommerceAccounting 12Economics 12 IB Business & Manaaement HL 11 & 12 If you are considering business studies in university you should take this course.
+Accounting 11Marketing & Promotions 11Accounting 12Economics 12 IB Business & Management HL 11 & 12 If you are considering business studies in university you should take this course.
 This course will develop an understanding of business theory and develop the ability to apply business principles & practices.
 Emphasis is placed on decision-making and the business functions of: marketing, production, human resource management and finance.
 Students will learn the implications of business activity in a global market.
 University credit may be earned for this course with a final mark of 5, 6, or 7 in year 2.
 Accounting 11 Accounting is the language of business!
 This beginning accounting course will allow students to do simple bookkeeping for a small business.
 A certificate will be issued upon completion of course.
 This class is an excellent skill to have on a resume!
 Skills developed in this course will assist students in their Graduation Transitions.
 Accounting 12 This course prepares the student very well for university accounting courses in Business Administration of Commerce.
 Students starting their own business can benefit with having these excellent accounting skills as well.
 Students will actually do the books for simulated small business" using the software Simply Accounting.
 A certificate will be issued to support resume skills.
 Skills developed in this course will assist students in their Graduation Transitions.
 Coffee Shop - Entrepreneurship 12 In this class you will combine working in the Abby Grind coffee shop with online course work.
 You will learn the basics about being part of a successful business, as well as the skills and practice of a barista.
 Units include Food Safety, Knowing the Product, Customer Service, Marketing and reflective practices.
 The coursework is all online.
 The majority of your grade is based on your assigned shifts in the Abby Grind coffee shop.
 Students need to be willing and able to show up at 7:15am twice a week in addition to one or two lunch times.
-IB Business & Management HL Yr1 and Yr 2 Coffee Shop - Entrepreneurship 12 Marketing 12 E-Commerce This course will explore the following topics with emphasis on project-based learning: - the evolution and nature of e-commerce - local and global retail e-commerce environments - the economics of e-commerce - revenue models - development of the digital retail environment - cyber-marketing strategies to direct traffic to websites - distribution channels for a digital business - advertisement for e-commerce
+IB Business & Management HL Yr1 and Yr 2 Coffee Shop - Entrepreneurship 12 Marketina & Promotions 11 In Marketing & Promotions 11 students will explore Marketing services and products, personal design choices that require evaluation and refinement of skills, as well as how tools and technologies can influence people's lives.
+Marketing and Promotions is centered on product, price, place, promotion, consumer and competition.
+Students will explore these categorizations in various businesses and products, as well as develop their own idea and product to market.